 History of Our Agency

-Southern West Virginia Health System provides quality healthcare and wellness services at an affordable price to our communities.
+Southern West Virginia Health System provides quality care and serves as a leader in improving the health of our communities.

 The original founders of the Board of LPCC were local businessmen who understood that a medical practice could generate revenue to cover operating expenses and a surplus that would enable services to be provided to those who could not afford them.
 Unmet patient demand immediately surfaced as the capacity of the clinical practice grew.
 The community is proud of the fact that, in 1977, the Center was recognized as the nation’s first designated Rural Health Clinic (RHC) under Public Law 95-210.
 In 1991, the National Rural Health Association honored LPCC as the nation’s Outstanding Rural Health Practice.

 Lincoln County Primary Care Center, Inc. (LPCC) was incorporated in 1975 by local citizens as a non-profit community based rural health center.
 LPCC was established as a Federally Qualified Health Center “Look-Alike” (FQHC) in 1998.
 LPCC became a Federally Funded Section 330 center under the Health Resources Services Administration in 2002.

 By 1989, the Center was a well-established entity in the community and positioned to initiate a capital campaign to construct its current 17,500 square-foot building.
 This facility houses LPCC’s clinic and leases a portion of its space to the Lincoln Volunteer Emergency Services – the county EMS operation.
 In January 2004, LPCC expanded services to include a Wellness Center to provide community members multiple options for dealing with chronic disease and preemptively address populations at risk for chronic disease through prevention.